ana-polo/DBM02-high-school-sol/README.md

 *IrvingVqz.*

+&nbsp;
 <a name="problem-definition"></a>
 ### 4. Problem definition
 ***
 <a name="create"></a>
 #### i.
 Create a new database called high-school with the following tables in the new database
+#
 ##### 📝 TO DO:
-1. Decide the appropriate name for each field, the most appropriate data type and whether it is mandatory that the field be informed or not.
+- 1.- Decide the appropriate name for each field, the most appropriate data type and whether it is mandatory that the field be informed or not.
 (3 points)

-2. Think about the order in which you will create the tables, keep in mind the restrictions.
+- 2.- Think about the order in which you will create the tables, keep in mind the restrictions.
 Define ALL possible constraints primary keys, foreign keys, etc. (3 points)

+&nbsp;
 **⚠️ WARNING:**
 - All the operations must be done in the creation of the tables.

+&nbsp;
 <details>
     <summary>CLICK ME TO SEE THE TABLES DEFINITION</summary>

+&nbsp;
 *STUDENT*

 - The student's academic record number, which in addition to being unique and identifying the student, is composed of 4 letters and 3 digits.
 - The group to which the student belongs.
 - The student's NIF.
 - Name.
 - Surname.
 - Date of birth.
 Please note that no student under the age of 16 can be enrolled.
 - Address
 - The student's phone number (assume it only has one number) Will not be prefixed +34
 - Gender, which will be F for women and M for men.
 Use a constraint to define the set of values that this field can take.

 *TEACHER*

 - The official number: Uniquely identifies each one and is formed with 4 digits and 3 letters.
 - The teacher's name
 - The teacher's last name
 - The teacher's address
 - The teacher's phone (assume you only have one number).
 Does not have the prefix +34
 - Field that specifies whether the teacher is interim or not.
 The vast majority are inter-im.
 - Maximum number of courses that a teacher can teach.

 *COURSE*

 - Field that identifies the course, consists of 4 letters
 - Course description
 - Hours of duration
 - Course price

 *GROUP*

 - Field that identifies the group, consists of 4 uppercase letters, a number and a low-ercase letter.
 - Description of the group
 - Course
 - Teacher
 - Shift, it can be morning or afternoon.
 Do not use a constraint to define the set of val-ues that this field can take.
 - Start date
 - End date
 - Start time
 - End time

+&nbsp;
 **REMARKS**
     - Two groups of the same course cannot coincide in the same shift.
     - No course has a higher price of more than € 500 or more than 2000 hours.